Houston - Upper Texas Coast Counts

 San Jacinto Wilderness (TXSJ)

 Juxtaposed across three counties, this unique inland circle is situated where Big Thicket meets Coastal Prairie.
-A broad and complex ecotone, it's laced through and through with wild rivers and bottomlands, as well as extensive farms and subdivisions.
-On this count, kayakers course down the most scenic rivers in the region, while other bands of birders tour subdivisions by car.
-A huge wilderness park is its linchpin, and large private ranches offer a birding and hiking adventure that can be the equal of anywhere in the UTC.
+A broad and complex ecotone, it's laced through and through with wild rivers and bottomlands, as well as extensive farms and ranches.
+On this count, kayakers course down the most scenic rivers in the region, while other bands of birders canvass a huge wilderness park, and large private ranches offer a birding and hiking adventure that can be the equal of anywhere in the entire Upper Texas Coast.
 Welcome to the San Jacinto Wilderness.
-For more information please contact David Henderson at firstname.lastname@example.org (compiler - cell: 281-827-3729), or Bruce Bodson (email@example.com, 832-882-1657 - cell) if you wish to canoe/kayak.

 San Bernard NWR (TXSB)

-This unique count provides opportunities to bird areas of the refuge not normally open to the public, including the Bludworth tract along Cocklebur Slough and the nearby McNeill tract which boasts the official state champion Live Oak.
+Come join us for the San Bernard NWR CBC.
+This unique count provides opportunities to bird areas of the refuge not normally open to the public.
 Also open for counters is the state's Nannie Stringfellow Wildlife Management Area.
-We have rail buggy slots open for those hoping to see Yellow and possibly even Black Rails.
-Although this count still provides the small count atmosphere, it has plenty of big count diversity with 190 or more species most years.
-Contact the co-compilers Ron Weeks (firstname.lastname@example.org or phone evenings 979-299-0066) and Jennifer Wilson (email@example.com or phone daytime 979-964-4011) to sign up.
+This count also claims some of the best hospitality around with the refuge staff participating in the count.
+This year marks the post-COVID return of the famous countdown dinner of seafood gumbo!
+Although this count still provides the small count atmosphere, it has plenty of big count diversity with 180 or more species most years.
+You can join us by contacting either of the co-compilers below or by showing up at the refuge headquarters on CR306 at 0630 hours on the morning of December 15th.
+Contact the co-compilers Ron Weeks (email@example.com or phone evenings 979-285-8824) and Jennifer Wilson (firstname.lastname@example.org or phone daytime 979-964-4011) to sign up.

 Spring Creek (TXSC)

-This count, sponsored by the Piney Woods Wildlife Society, covers a 15-mile diameter circle that is roughly centered in The Woodlands at I-45 and Rayford-Sawdust road exit.
-This includes The Woodlands, much of Spring, part of Hooks airport, part of Klein, and down to FM1960.
+This count, sponsored by the Piney Woods Wildlife Society, covers a 15-mile diameter circle that is roughly centered in The Woodlands at I-45 and Rayford-Sawdust road.
+This includes most all of The Woodlands, the ExxonMobil campus in SpringWoods, much of Spring, part of Hooks airport, part of Klein, Mercer & Pundt parks, Jones State Forest, Spring Creek Greenway and a strip of land east of San Jacinto River.
 Feeder watchers are also encouraged to participate.
 Contact compiler Claire Moore at email@example.com for more information or to sign up.

 Trinity River (TXTN)

-Trinity River National Wildlife Refuge will be hosting the 20th Annual Trinity River Christmas Bird Count for northern Liberty County.
 Areas to be counted include the Trinity River National Wildlife Refuge, Tarkington Prairie, and Gaylor Lake.
-Some folks will bird the "bottoms" so be sure to bring a sack lunch, rubber knee boots and other appropriate outdoor clothing.
-The wrap-up dinner will be held at the Texas Seafood & Steakhouse restaurant in Cleveland.
+Houston Audubon's Damuth Sanctuary is also in the count circle.
+Our meeting location is the Shell Fuel Stop station located at the intersection of Hwy 105 and FM 2518 at 7:00 AM.
+Some folks will bird the "bottoms" so be sure to bring a sack lunch, rubber knee boots, and other appropriate outdoor clothing.
 Birdwatchers of all levels are welcome.
-If you have any questions you can contact the compiler Stuart Marcus at 936-336-9786 or firstname.lastname@example.org.
+If you have any questions you can contact Stuart Marcus at firstname.lastname@example.org.

 Turkey Creek (TXTC)

 This count in Hardin and Tyler Counties includes the Turkey Creek and Hickory Creek Savannah Units of the Big Thicket National Preserve.
 Meet at the Big Thicket Visitor Center on US69 at FM420, about 7 miles north of Kountze at 6:30 AM.
 Sponsored by the Big Thicket National Preserve.
-Contact John Whittle (email@example.com, 409-722-4193) for more information.
+Compiler: Nancy Angell, email@example.com.
+Co-compiler: Sheila Hebert, firstname.lastname@example.org.